 Common causes for a damaged sciatic nerve are pelvic injury or fracture, slipped disc, degenerative disc disease, spinal stenosis and tumors compressing the nerve.

-For sporadic sciatic nerve hip pain, hot and cold packs, stretching exercises and over-the-counter medicines such as Motrin or aspirin may be all you need.
+For sporadic sciatic nerve hip pain, hot and cold packs, stretching exercises and over the counter medicines such as Motrin or aspirin may be all you need.
 When these measures do not help, your doctor may recommend physical therapy.
-These exercises can strengthen muscles and improve posture and flexibility.
+These exercises can strengthen muscles, improve posture and flexibility.
 Your doctor may prescribe an anti-inflammatory drug along with a muscle relaxant for short-term pain relief.
 Anti-convulsant drugs block pain signals from the brain and may also be prescribed.

 Acupuncture may be used to alleviate sciatic nerve hip pain.
 Hair-thin needles are inserted into your skin to release energy flow and alleviate pain.
 Acupuncture is based on a belief that when our energy is blocked we experience pain and disease and needles inserted into certain areas in our bodies will unblock this energy.
 Chiropractic treatment is manipulation of the spine using different positions and degrees of force.
 Pain will decrease and function will improve by restoring spinal movement.
 Massage therapy may relieve pain in the back and hips.
 Consult your doctor before proceeding into these types of therapies.